 Optimize logistics costs

-- Combining: multiple suppliers in one trip
+- Combining routes: multiple suppliers in one trip

-- Larger quantities: fewer trips, lower costs per kilo
+- Larger quantities: fewer trips, lower per-kilo costs

 How do you calculate logistics costs? (step by step)